 The Company completed a drill program at the Salinas Project.
 This project is located in the lithium-rich Aracuai Pegmatite District, which hosts the largest lithium reserves in Brazil.
 Salinas is located approximately 100 km north of the Itinga claims.
 Since acquiring the Salinas project through the Neolit acquisition, the Company completed soil geochemistry to help identify priority drill targets.
 Drill assay results so far have extended the mineralization at Salinas by at least 250 metres along strike.
 A new high-grade pegmatite dike has been discovered approximately 1.5 km north of the main Salinas zone.
 The Company has completed an initial mineral resource at Salinas, prepared by GE21.
 Please see Mineral Resources below.
-The Company will continue exploration and drilling at Salinas throughout the year with an updated and expanded mineral resource estimate expected in Q4-2024.
-The Company also aims to complete a Preliminary Economic Assessment at Salinas in the latter half of the year, with the objective to accelerate directly to a Feasibility Study.
+The Company initiated an expanded 30,000-metre drill program in July 2024, which aims to expand and upgrade the current mineral resource estimate.
+A Preliminary Economic Assessment is planned at Salinas, with the objective to accelerate directly to a Feasibility Study.
 As well, the Company is in the process of selecting a suitable consultant to carry out an Environmental Impact Assessment ("EIA") study for the Salinas project, which will contain an analysis of the project's potential environmental and social impacts.
 Following the completion of the EIA, expected in Q1 2025, the Company can apply for the "Prior License" ("LP") for the first stage of the environmental licensing process in Brazil.